AriFordsham/GHCWiki/building/mac-osx.md

 Once upon a time Apple distributed updates to Xcode by using their Software Update service but not anymore.
 You must download the development tools manually.

-Successful builds of older GHC sources have been reported using Xcode 3.0, 2.4 and 2.4.1 on Intel and PowerPC Macs.
-Xcode 2.2.1 is known *not* to work out of the box on Intel Macs.
+Successful builds of older GHC sources have been reported using Xcode 3.0, 2.4 and 2.4.1 on Intel Macs.
+Xcode 2.2.1 is known *not* to work out of the box on Intel Macs, and Xcode 3.0 is known *not* to work out of the box on PowerPC Macs ([\#2887](https://gitlab.haskell.org//ghc/ghc/issues/2887)).
 Versions prior to 3.1 may build GHC successfully, but choke on certain libraries.

 ## Building installer packages